anonsubmi/FastLargeGPs/README.md

 # FastOnlineGPsInLargeFields

 Below is a list of all results in "Fast online Gaussian process inference for large geospatial fields", and which scripts will reproduce the results.
-Note that the time-results reported in "Fast online Gaussian process inference for large geospatial fields" are based on experiments on a Dell XPS 15 9560 laptop, with 16 GB RAM and an Intel Core i7-7700HQ CPU running at 2.80 GHz.
+Note that the runtimes of any algorithm reported in "Fast online Gaussian process inference for large geospatial fields" are recorded while running the corresponding scripts on a Dell XPS 15 9560 laptop, with 16 GB RAM and an Intel Core i7-7700HQ CPU running at 2.80 GHz.
 The times may therefore be different if the code is run on a different computer.

 Figure 1: Illustrations/GenerateSurfaceIllustrations.m
 Figure 2: Audio/CompareKLDivergences.m